-Where we see a large number of SaaS companies fall short when it comes to this process is that they only complete one part of it, Keyword Research.
-While Keyword Research is undoubtedly a core component of the process of completing an Opportunity Analysis, it only paints part of the picture.
+A large number of SaaS companies fall short when it comes to this process because they only complete one part of it, Keyword Research.
+While Keyword Research is undoubtedly a core component of completing an Opportunity Analysis, it only paints part of the picture.

 So what exactly is an Opportunity Analysis?

 We break these out into three scenarios.
-The conversion rate increases in each scenario to reflect the improvement overtime with constant data analysis and optimisations carried out.
+The conversion rate increases in each scenario to reflect the improvement over time with constant data analysis and optimisations.

 Here is an example set we did for a recent client;